 In the wake of Hurricane Katrina, California’s Department of Water Resources and the U.S. Army Corp of Engineers have directed extensive and ongoing repairs to the Central Valley levee system to avoid similar catastrophic flooding.
-FISHBIO, in collaboration with the Army Corps of Engineers and other federal and state agencies, is currently monitoring habitat use of several fish species at recent levee repair sites on the Sacramento River.
+FISHBIO, in collaboration with the Army Corps of Engineers and other federal and state agencies, monitored habitat use of several fish species at recent levee repair sites on the Sacramento River.
 These repair sites incorporate various design types, such as setback levees and wetland trenches, intended to enhance the habitat value of the sites to native fishes.
-Our work focuses on native anadromous salmonids, as well as their native and introduced predators.
+Our work focused on native anadromous salmonids, as well as their native and introduced predators.

 Hellmair, M., M. Peterson, B. Mulvey, K. Young, J. Montgomery, and A. Fuller.
 2018.
 Physical Characteristics Influencing Nearshore Habitat Use by Juvenile Chinook Salmon in the Sacramento River, California.
 North American Journal of Fisheries Management 38:12.
-DOI:10.1002/nafm.10201
+DOI: https://doi.org/10.1002/nafm.10201